cardmeister/cardmeister.github.io/README.md

     <card-t rank=1 suit=3 suitcolor="#FFF,#FFF,#FFF,red"   cardcolor="yellow"    ></card-t>
 ````

-💡 You need to specify all 4 colors even when only applying one suit (allows for a global setting)

-Since the string is converted to an array the above can be written as:
+The string (all 4 settings in one string for global declaration!) is converted to an array so can be written as:

 ````html
     <card-t rank=1 suit=0 suitcolor="#FFF,"   cardcolor="red"       ></card-t>